 Each of the three cars assembled were unique for each owner:

 Car #1, originally for Laughlin, was finished in red.
-It used a slightly different body to accommodate for an existing Corvette front grille.
+It used a slightly different body than cars #2 and #3 to accommodate an existing Corvette front grille.
 It originally came with a 283 cu in V8 with 315 hp and a four-barrel carburetor, mated to a 2-speed automatic transmission.

 Car #2, originally for Hall, was finished in blue.
 This version had a body more closely resembling the Ferrari 250 GT Berlinetta LWB.
 It came with the same carbureted V8 and automatic transmission as Car #1.